gulkily/dedalus-sdk-perl/README.md

 perl examples/create_response.pl "Summarize Dedalus in one sentence"
 ```

 The script hits `POST /v1/responses`, prints the response ID, and dumps message blocks if the API returns structured output.
+If your current `DEDALUS_BASE_URL` does not expose `/v1/responses`, the script logs the missing-endpoint details (base URL, environment, SDK version, etc.) and automatically falls back to `chat.completions.create` so the example still produces output.
 Provide `DEDALUS_RESPONSE_MODEL` to override the default model ID.

 Additional details will be added as the SDK implementation evolves.